-The LPC therefore wishes to investigate whether there is evidence that similar reorganisation took place to cope with the NLW (as it has progressed towards meeting its target of 60 per cent of median earnings by 2020).
+The LPC therefore wishes to investigate whether there is evidence of similar re-organisation taking place to cope with the NLW and whether there are any signs of new or different adjustments since the announcement of the new target.
 It also seeks information on the treatment of 21-24 year olds with regards to pay.
 They were covered by the adult rate of the NMW but were not initially entitled to the NLW.
-We are interested in how firms have responded to the changes.
+They will however become eligible to the NLW by 2024 in two stages.
+We are interested in how firms have responded or intend to respond to the changes.